 TWITTER ISN’T REAL LIFE!

 The internet isn’t real life, it’s just a bleepy thing with words and images that some egghead invented to make spreadsheets prettier.
 Perhaps I’m getting it all wrong, perhaps I’m too far out on the withered side of the generation gap to really grasp the importance of this big hungry robot, but the person I am on Twitter isn’t the person I am in real life – it’s a cartoon version of me, the Hollywood version with the most flattering profile picture I could find or occasionally an image of something I think encapsulates the person I want you to think I am.
 I’m not alone either, we’re all at.
 Together we have strong opinions that would probably be muted in normal conversation, we’re all arch comedians with excellent comic timing, we’re all socially charged or politically charged.
-We’d all make great Guardian columnists if everyone could just wake up and see it.
 We’re excited about the right films, we eat at the right places, we have great times at festivals.
-It’s all brilliant, really lovely thanks.
 But then we log off and the veil lifts revealing in my case an actual human person who’s relatively quiet.
-I’m really analogue, I have conversations on the phone and clothes made of cotton, I don’t own the latest Daft Punk album, nor any of the previous ones, I’m fucking rubbish at socialising with strangers or new people, I’m a normal man lurching desperately away from the limelight for fear of blushing and going very sweaty.
+I’m really analogue, I have conversations on the phone and clothes made of cotton, I don’t own the latest Daft Punk album, I’m fucking rubbish at socialising with strangers or new people, I’m a normal man lurching desperately away from the limelight for fear of blushing.

 BUT it isn’t real life.